-What to Do if You Are Being Harassed at Work
+What to Do If You Are Being Sexually Harassed at Work

 According to the United States Supreme Court, employees must first use internal complaint procedures before they can prevail in a lawsuit.
 This is because the courts want employers to have an opportunity to resolve the problem before the matter is escalated to the point of taking legal action.
 That said, if you are being harassed at work, you should take these initial steps to try and bring it to an end: